-EDU 235School-Age Dev & Prog 3 0 0 3Prerequisite:NoneCo-requisite:None
+EDU 235 School-Age Dev & Prog 3 0 0 3

 This course includes developmentally appropriate practices in group settings for school-age children.
 Emphasis is placed on principles of development, environmental planning, and positive guidance techniques and program development.
 Upon completion, students should be able to discuss developmental principles for culturally, linguistically, and ability diverse children ages five to twelve and plan and implement developmentally appropriate programs and activities.